wbreeze/wind_and_water/_drafts/The-Magenta-Line.md

 who promised to come around sometime that afternoon.
 Meantime, he wanted me to move.

 By now the wind had increased.
-It had blown me into the slip and now holding me there securely.
+It had blown me into the slip and was now holding me there securely.
 It would be a tough exit.
 It was going to be chancy entering the other slip as well, given the strong crossing wind that would blow the boat sideways.
 I asked him to get help to